Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: Introduction

 \section{Introduction}

-Differential privacy (DP) has been studied intensely for over a decade, and has recently enjoyed uptake in the private and public sector.
-In situations where the analysis is known, one can design specialized mechanisms with high utility~\cite{mckenna2021winning,mckenna2022aim}.
-But an active research area is to design DP mechanisms that model the entire data distribution, then sample these noisy models to generate synthetic datasets.
-The goal is to support a broader variety of downstream, unanticipated applications.
-However, this goal is fundamentally unachievable due to the Fundamental Law of Information Recovery~\cite{DBLP:conf/pods/DinurN03}: overly accurate estimates of too many statistics are blatantly non-private.
-Therefore, the utility of DP synthetic data generation techniques (henceforth, synthesizers) is evaluated empirically using proxy tasks on common public datasets.
-These tasks include descriptive statistics and queries involving one or two variables~\cite{hill2015evaluating,hay2016principled,takagi2021p3gm,tao2021benchmarking}, classification accuracy~\cite{ding2020differentially,takagi2021p3gm,zhang2017privbayes}, and information theoretic measures~\cite{zhang2017privbayes}.
-These proxy tasks are informed by real tasks, but the implicit claim of generalization is rarely explored.
+Differential privacy (DP) has been studied intensely for over a decade, and has recently enjoyed uptake in both the private and public sectors.
+In situations where the downstream analysis is known, one can design specialized mechanisms with high utility~\cite{mckenna2021winning,mckenna2022aim}.
+But an active research area is to design general DP data synthesizers (henceforth, synthesizers) that model the entire data distribution, inject noise, then sample the noisy model to generate synthetic datasets intended to be broadly usable in a variety of unanticipated applications.
+Evidence to support claims of general utility is typically presented as results on proxy tasks over common public datasets (e.g., the ubiquitous Adult dataset~\cite{adult}).
+Proxy tasks may include descriptive statistics, queries involving one or two variables~\cite{hill2015evaluating,hay2016principled,takagi2021p3gm,tao2021benchmarking}, classification accuracy~\cite{ding2020differentially,takagi2021p3gm,zhang2017privbayes}, and information theoretic measures~\cite{zhang2017privbayes}.
+Although these proxy tasks are procedurally representative of real tasks, the implicit claim of generalization to practice is rarely explored.